Bundesliga cult-coach Streich staying on at Freiburg

 BERLIN (AP) — He’s not done yet.

-Christian Streich, the longest serving coach in the Bundesliga, is staying in charge of Freiburg after extending his yet contract again.
+Christian Streich, the longest serving coach in the Bundesliga, is staying in charge of Freiburg after extending his contract yet again.

 “Christian lives this club and has SC Freiburg’s philosophy in his heart,” club chairman Jochen Saier said of Streich on Friday.